-Less than 5 miles from Jackson Hole, Grand Tetons National Park is the most beautiful national park that is among the top 5 most visited national parks of 2021.
+Less than 5 miles from Jackson Hole, Grand Teton National Park is the most beautiful national park among the top 5 most visited national parks of 2021.
 Do you know it is the only national park that has a commercial airport inside its boundaries?
 Isn’t it amazing to land directly in the park, take a rental, and catch sight of the breathtaking views of the Tetons? 🙂

 We have already been there twice this year in both the winter and summer seasons.
 Each season presented different views, equally beautiful and mesmerizing.
 A large portion of the park was closed during winter, while summer gave us ample opportunity to explore the park.

 6. Signal Mountain:- The next point after Jenny lake we covered was Signal Mountain.
 You need to drive nearly 5-miles taking close to 20 mins.
-The drive is not so easy as the road is very narrow at some places, so you need to be very careful while driving.
+The drive is not so easy as the road is very narrow in some places, so you need to be very careful while driving.
 Trailers and RVs are prohibited on the drive.
-There is not much to do at the top, the parking area is also limited.
+There is not much to do at the top, and the parking area is also limited.
 There were too many yellow flowers in the valley visible from the point.
 There is also a small trail that will lead you to the most beautiful view of this point showing the Grand Tetons mountain range.
-But beware of the mosquitos which will not let you enjoy the scenery for a second.
+But beware of the mosquitos, which will not let you enjoy the scenery for a second.
 It is super annoying when they keep chasing you wherever you go.
-We just took pictures and left as soon as we can.
+We just took pictures and left as soon as we could.

-7. Jenny Lake:- Jenny lake is the heart of the park.
-You will regret if you missed this place which is highly doubtful :).
-There are so many things to do there, be it kayaking, boating, hiking, trekking, photography or just to be in nature.
-If you are into hiking, there are some great trails that start from the lake.
+7. Jenny Lake:- Jenny lake is the park’s heart.
+You would regret it if you missed this place (highly doubtful 🙂 considering its popularity).
+There are many things to do there, be it kayaking, boating, hiking, trekking, photography, or just being in nature.
+If you are into hiking, some great trails start from the lake.
 Jenny lake’s loop of 7.6 miles covers most of the points around the area.
-To explore these, there are 2 options, either you hike or take a ferry from Jenny lake to the opposite side which takes around 10-15 minutes.
+To explore these, there are 2 options, either you hike or take a ferry from Jenny lake to the opposite side, which takes around 10-15 minutes.
 One-way and round-trip tickets are available at the booking window.
 We tried both options(hike and ferry) on two different days.